dinhquy-nguyen-1704/Visual_Question_Answering/README.md

 python main_ViT_RoBERTa.py --img_feature_extractor_name google/vit-base-patch16-224 --text_tokenizer_name roberta-base
 ```
 ### 3.4.
 CLIP
-If you want to use CLIP as the Encoders and MLP for the classifier:
+If you want to use CLIP as the Encoders and MLP for the Classifier:
 ```
 python main_ViT_RoBERTa.py --clip_model_type ViT-B-32 --clip_pretrained laion2b_e16
 ```